goatandsheep/McMaster_Notes/SFWR_ENG_3S03.md

 ###Principles

-* *Developers should avoid testing their own programs (still debug, tho)*: dev's perspective is different from users' perspective
+1. *Developers should avoid testing their own programs (still debug, tho)*: dev's perspective is different from users' perspective
-* *Organizations should avoid testing their own programs*: people have stresses like time that makes people within an organization accept certain mistakes
+2. *Organizations should avoid testing their own programs*: people have stresses like time that makes people within an organization accept certain mistakes
+3. lal
+4. lala
+5. lala
+6. Try to make test cases that you can use for multiple programs
+7. Test to prove the program has errors rather than prove it is clean.

+* Testing should help locate errors, not just detect their presence.
+* Tests should be organized in a way that helps isolate errors

 Testing
 : Finding the errors in a program, **NOT** proving its correctness